1afa/sambadav/README.md

   With a "real" WebDAV client, you can pass a username and password in the very first request and get authenticated access that way.

-- `CACHE_USE` enables the disk cache.
+- `cache_use` enables the disk cache.
 If you set this to FALSE, nothing will be cached and performance will be rather slow (everything's an expensive call to `smbclient`).
 Note that file contents are never cached, only metadata such as directory listings.

-- `CACHE_DIR` is the directory to use for caching.
+- `cache_dir` is the directory to use for caching.
 The default is `/dev/shm/webfolders`, which is a directory in `/dev/shm`, a filesystem in shared memory.
 The cache code will create this cache directory at runtime if it doesn't exist (and set the permissons correctly), so you don't have to create the directory first.
 See [this section](#caching) for more.

-Apart from `config.inc.php`, there are three more files that are located in the `/config` directory:
+- `share_userhomes` is a bit of a misnomer, it's not a share but the name of the server on which the userhomes can be found.
+If this variable is not defined or is `false`, no userhome lookup is done.
+However, if it's set to the name of a server, then the share `//server/username` is added, where `username` is the name of the logged-in user.
+This userhome will appear in the SambaDAV root as a folder with the name of the logged-in user.

+- `share_userhome_ldap` can be set to the name of a LDAP property containing the URL for the user's home share.
+The value of this property must be of the form `\\server` (which is interpreted as `\\server\username` for the currently logged-in user), or `\\server\share`.
+For instance, if all your LDAP users have a property called `sambaHomePath`, then its value will be used for the home share.
+This setting overrides `share_userhomes`, and only works with LDAP authentication.

+The other two config files are:

 - `share_root.inc.php`: defines server/share pairs that show up in the server root under the name of the share;